Malcev Completions, Hodge Theory, and Motives: De Rham fundamental groups

 \section{De Rham fundamental groups}

+We round out the paper with a slightly different kind of application.
+The goal of this section is to use the unipotent isomorphism criterion (Thm.~\ref{thm:U2}) to give a quick proof of Lazda's theorem.
+The theorem says that, for a nice enough family, the relative unipotent de Rham fundamental group of the family and the unipotent fundamental group of the special fibre are isomorphic.

-In this section, we're interested in the following situation: Let $k=F$ be a field of characteristic zero, let $S$ be a smooth $k$ scheme, let $f\colon X\to S$ be a smooth $S$-scheme with an $S$-point $x\colon S \to X$, let $s\colon \pt\to S$ be a closed point of $S$, and write $x$ also for the closed point of $X$ given by $x \circ s$.
+Let $k=F$ be a field of characteristic zero, let $S$ be a smooth $k$-scheme, let $f\colon X\to S$ be a smooth $S$-scheme with an $S$-point $x\colon S \to X$, let $s\colon \pt\to S$ be a closed point of $S$, and write $x$ also for the closed point of $X$ given by $x \circ s$.
 Denote the fibre of $X$ over $s$ by $X_s$, and the canonical inclusion by $i\colon X_s\to X$.
-For $Y$ a smooth $k$-scheme, let $\IC(Y)$ denote the category of vector bundles on $Y$ with regular integrable connection: in short, the category of \emph{regular connections}.
+For $Y$ a smooth $k$-scheme, let $\IC(Y)$ denote the category of vector bundles on $Y$ with regular integrable connection: in short, the category of \emph{regular connections} (see for example \cite[Def.~1.2.2, Def.~5.3.2]{Dmod}).
 If $Y$ is moreover geometrically connected, then $\IC(Y)$ is a $k$-linear Tannakian category.

 Given a morphism of smooth $k$-schemes $g\colon Y\to Z$, we have an induced functor $g^*\colon\IC(Z) \to \IC(Y)$.
 And in particular, if $y\colon \pt \to Y$ is a closed point of $Y$, and $Y$ is geometrically connected, then $y^*\colon\IC(Y)\to\VecOp$ is a neutral fibre functor.
 In this case, we denote the Tannaka dual of $\IC(Y)$ by $\pi_1^\rom{dR}(Y,y)$, and call it the \emph{de Rham fundamental group} of $(Y,y)$.